 The series of bizarre events taking place as a result of their extraordinary connection goes on to change John’s perspective of life in general, as he spends most of his time trying to tweak or change the fabrics of time to save the ones he loves.
 John realizes the consequences of tweaking the past, that sends a rippling effect on his present as he finds his mother’s existence disappearing from his life, owing to events that happened in the past.

 Frequency (2000) – Ending Explained

-The twists of events are sure to leave you scratching your head thinking about the cross in the space-time continuum.The film does justice to the magnificent Aurora Borealis, commonly known as northern lights which goes on to play a very essential role in giving off certain clues about the story.
+The twists of events are sure to leave you scratching your head thinking about the cross in the space-time continuum.The film does justice to the magnificent Aurora Borealis, commonly known as northern lights which go on to play an essential role in giving off certain clues about the story.

 It indeed makes you question, the possibility of certain decisions having a rippling effect on our lives and the lives of the others.
 Not only does it bring about a fresh breath of air in its genre, but also brings with it a certain emotional gravity seen in the bond between a father and a son.
 It’s pretty evident the film is sure to leave an everlasting impression on your mind.

 - Editor Rating

 - Reviewed by: